Saket-db/CommitTracer/stories/component-1/07-testing-packaging-and-release-hardening.md

 - No Component 2 work.
 - No AI inference work.
 - No public deployment story.
+- No year-end wrap report yet; that will be a later derived summary layer.

 ## Design Constraints
 - Keep tests fast and isolated.